 2016 HR Excellence in Research Report

 In December 2016, Swansea University submitted an application to have our HR Excellence in Research Award renewed.
 As part of the assessment process, we submitted a report detailing our progress over the last 2 years, a review of our 2015-16 action plan, and a forward action plan.
-We are very pleased to be successful in retaining this award.

 2014 HR Excellence in Research Report